 Visit the Student Billing’s graduate tuition page to access our cost estimator and see a breakdown of tuition and fee information.

 Becoming a graduate student is all about preparing for your future.
 Your advanced degree has the ability to open a new world of opportunities and earning potential.
 Before you can leverage your new degree, you’ll want to prepare financially for

 the time it will take to complete your degree.

 Your tuition and fees are calculated based on a variety of factors, ranging from your residency to the amount of credits you’re planning on taking during an academic year.
-Visit our Bursar’s page for a more detailed explanation.
+Visit Student Billing’s graduate tuition and fees page for a more detailed explanation.